mendix/docs/content/en/docs/refguide/modeling/application-logic/microflows-and-nanoflows/activities/integration-activities/call-external-action.md

 The **Edit External Action Parameter Mapping** dialog allows you to set the value of an external action's parameter.
 You can either select a **Variable** from the dropdown field, or write a custom [microflow expression](/refguide/expressions/) that results in a value of the expected type.

-Note that a parameter should always pass a value to the external action.
-When **Can be empty** is true, the selected variable or expression used may evaluate to `empty`.
-When it is false however, the microflow will throw an error when it attempts to pass a value that evaluates to `empty` to the external action.
+Every parameter must have a value specified.
+When **Can be empty** is true, the selected variable or expression may evaluate to `empty`.
+When the value cannot be empty, the microflow will throw an error when the value evaluates to `empty`.